Skip to content

 Courtesy of Good Culture

-Good Culture is known for their probiotic cottage cheese, but their cultured milk is becoming just as popular.
+Good Culture is known for its probiotic cottage cheese, but its cultured milk is becoming just as popular.
 It tastes just like regular milk and can be used in all the same way, but it has 1 billion probiotic cultures in each 12-ounce serving, explains Nadeau.
-You also get the added benefits of vitamin D, calcium, and protein, plus, it's lactose-free, so even those who are lactose intolerant can reap the gut-healing benefits.
+You also get the added benefits of vitamin D, calcium, and protein.
+Plus, it's lactose-free, so even those who are lactose intolerant can reap the gut-healing benefits.

 humm probiotic